Catherinesjkim/cicero-template-library/src/uc-davis-standard-licensing-contract/text/sample.md

 and such termination will not affect in any manner any rights of The Regents arising under this Agreement prior to such termination.

-12. DISPOSITION OF LICENSED PRODUCTS UPON TERMINATION
+12.DISPOSITION OF LICENSED PRODUCTS UPON TERMINATION

 12.1 Upon termination of this Agreement, for a period of one hundred and twenty (120) days after the date of termination, Licensee may complete the making of, and may Sell, any partially made